 This program consists of two semesters of compulsory coursework, followed by the creation of a Graduate Thesis, totaling 60 ECTS points.
 Lecturers in this program include Randy Richards and Dan Ebener (St. Ambrose University, United States), Zlatko Mateša (President, Croatian Olympic Committee), and many others.

-Courses in English language are held during the weekdays from 5 pm to 9 pm.
+The courses are in English and are held on weekdays from 5 to 9 p.m.

 Weekdays or Weekends

 Master of Business Administration, 60 ECTS